EITC Home Page--It’s easier than ever to find out if you qualify for EITC

 To qualify for EITC you must have earned income from employment, self-employment or another source and meet certain rules.
 You must either meet the rules for workers without a qualifying child or have a child that meets all the qualifying child rules for you.

-It’s not too late to file your tax returns for 2010, 2011 and 2012 and claim the EITC if you were eligible.
+It’s not too late to file your tax returns for 2011, 2012 and 2013 to claim EITC if you were eligible.
 But you must file to claim it!
 Find out more.

 See the EITC Income Limits, Maximum Credit Amounts and Tax Law Updates for the current year, previous years and the upcoming tax year.